lukiwieser/make-files-ascii/README.md

 ## Motivation

 Some filesystems do not support special characters.
-For example, when uploading a dataset to *Kaggle*, only ASCII filenames are support, and the Apostrophe `'` is also not allowed.
+For example, when uploading a dataset to *Kaggle*, only ASCII filenames are supported, and the Apostrophe `'` is also not allowed.

 Therefore it can be useful to replace such special characters.
 Additionally there might be files that reference these filenames somehow, thus renaming the content of a file could also make sense.